 One of the most intriguing questions regarding IMBHs is the method of their formation.
-They must form differently than stellar-mass black holes, which are the result of a core-collapse supernova and have a maximum mass of $20~M{\odot}$, and they are distinct from supermassive black holes, which have masses $10^6~M{\odot}$ to $10^9~M{\odot}$ and are found at the centers of galaxies.
+They must form differently than stellar-mass black holes, which are the result of a core-collapse supernova and have a maximum mass of $20 M{\odot}$, and they are distinct from supermassive black holes, which have masses 10^6 - $10^9 M{\odot}$ and are found at the centers of galaxies.
 Several studies have found that IMBHs may form in young stellar clusters where a core collapse leads to direct collisions of stars (Ebisuzaki et al. 2001; Gürkan et al. 2004; Portegies Zwart & McMillan 2002).
 Miller & Hamilton (2002b) proposed that IMBHs form from the mergers of stellar-mass black holes in a dense globular cluster, and Gültekin et al. (2004, hereafter Paper I) expanded this to include the mergers of stellar-mass black holes with the merger remnant of a young stellar cluster core collapse.

 Of particular interest is the study of IMBHs as sources of detectable gravitational waves (Hopman & Portegies Zwart 2005; Matsubayashi et al. 2004; Miller 2002; Will 2004).
 Orbiting black holes are exciting candidates for detectable gravitational waves.
-At a distance d a mass m in a where G is the gravitational constant and c is the speed of light.
-For comparison, with one-year integrations the Laser Interferometer Space Antenna (LISA) and Advanced LIGO are expected to reach down to sensitivities of 10^{-23} at frequencies of 10 mHz and 100 Hz, respectively.
-Thus binaries containing IMBHs with $M \gtrsim 100~M{\odot}$ with small separations at favorable distances are strong individual sources.
-During inspiral the frequency of gravitational waves increases as the orbit shrinks until it reaches the innermost stable circular orbit (ISCO) where the orbit plunges nearly radially towards coalescence.
+At a distance d, a mass m in a Keplerian orbit of size r around a mass $M \gg m$ has a gravitational wave amplitude of where G is the gravitational constant and c is the speed of light.
+For comparison, with 1 yr integrations the Laser Interferometer Space Antenna (LISA) and Advanced Laser Interferometer Gravitational-Wave Observatory (LIGO) are expected to reach down to sensitivities of 10^{-23} at frequencies of 10 mHz and 100 Hz, respectively.
+Thus, binaries containing IMBHs with $M \gtrsim 100 \ M{\odot}$ with small separations at favorable distances are strong individual sources.
+During inspiral, the frequency of gravitational waves increases as the orbit shrinks until it reaches the innermost stable circular orbit (ISCO) where the orbit plunges nearly radially toward coalescence.
 Because of the quadrupolar nature of gravitational waves, the gravitational wave frequency for circular binaries is twice the orbital frequency.
-At the ISCO for a non-spinning black hole with $M \gg m$, where $r{\rm ISCO} = 6GM/c^2$ and $h \sim Gm/6c^2d$ is independent of the mass of the primary, the gravitational wave frequency is
+At the ISCO for a nonspinning black hole with $M \gg m$, where $r{\rm ISCO} =$ $6GM/c^2$ and $h \sim Gm/6c^2d$ is independent of the mass of the primary, the gravitational wave frequency is